Vegetable Companion Planting Chart PDF

 a bed of white onions growing in the fresh soil copy

-Cucumbers should avoid the company of potatoes, but love to be paired with beans, cabbage, corn, and radishes.
+#4.
+Cucumbers should not be near to potatoes but love to be paired with beans, cabbage, corn, and radishes.

 • Rosemary makes a great companion for beans, cabbage, and carrots.